Chapter 8: Is this a good business?

 Banks have lots of gearing chiefly because the money that customers deposit with them is a liability.
 Banks use this money as a source of finance in exactly the same way as borrowing from another bank or investors – it is debt.

-Have a look at the record of Barclays between 2000 and 2013 in the table below:
+Have a look at the record of Barclays between 2000 and 2013 in the table below, starting with its ROA.:

-As you can see, ROA is not very impressive.
+As you can see, ROA was not very impressive.
 Starting at 0.79% in 2000 it continued to trickle down throughout the decade.
 The most revealing column is what has happened to assets to equity.
-Starting out at an already high 21 times it went higher and higher but was not enough to stop ROE from falling after 2004.
+Starting out at an already high 21 times it went higher and higher but was not enough to stop ROE from falling after 2005.

-It begs the question as to how high ROE can be without high amounts of leverage and financial risk?
-This issue could be a reason why the shares of banks are not very popular these days.
+It begs the question as to how high ROE can be without high amounts of leverage and financial risk.
+This issue could be a reason why the shares of banks are unpopular with many professional investors.

 Capital turnover explained

-Capital turnover is the value of sales (or turnover or revenue) generated per £ of capital invested in the company (or $ for US companies).
+Capital turnover is the value of sales (or turnover or revenue) generated per £1 of capital invested in the company (or $ for US companies).
 It is a useful measure of how effective a company’s investments are and the effectiveness of its strategy.
 Capital turnover is a major determinant of a company’s ROCE.
-For a UK company, a capital turnover of 0.3 means that the company is generating 30p for every £1 invested.
+A capital turnover of 0.3 means that the company is generating 30p of sales for every £1 invested.
 A rising capital turnover ratio can be a good sign whereas a falling one can be a sign of trouble ahead (or a change in the company’s activities).

 Breaking down ROCE into smaller parts